 Zhonghua Gate

-Also known as the South Gate of the Nanjing City Wall, Zhonghua Gate is known as the largest, castle-style city gate in China.
-Likely the most visited section of the City Wall, the South Gate features stone ramps and steps, allowing visitors to reach the top level pathway, with its sweeping views of the Nanjing city skyline.
+Zhonghua Gate is the largest castle-style city gate in China, also known as the South Gate of the Nanjing City Wall.
+Likely the most visited section of the City Wall, the South Gate features stone ramps and steps, allowing visitors to reach the top-level pathway, which offers sweeping views of the Nanjing city skyline.

 Related: America’s Best Train Station Hotels